 Even if your case meets most or all of the above descriptions, it does not guarantee that we will offer a contingency-fee retainer agreement.
 It also depends on our firm’s availability and current caseload.

-We require a deposit of $3,500 to retain the firm at our hourly rate. $2,500 is paid when the hourly retainer agreement is signed, and the remaining $1,000 is to be paid 30 days later.
+We require a deposit of $6,000 to retain the firm at our hourly rate.
 The firm will put these funds into a trust account where it will remain yours until work is performed.
 The attorney will bill against the retainer at an hourly rate.
-Mr. Madison’s hourly rate is $350.
-Once the retainer drops below $500, you will be required to replenish the retainer until the representation ends.
+Once the retainer drops below $3,000, you will be required to replenish the retainer until the representation ends.
 Any money remaining in the trust account at the end of the representation will be returned to you.
 You may end the representation at any time and for any reason.
 The firm will provide you with monthly invoices detailing the work performed and any funds withdrawn.

-Our hybrid retainer agreements are a combination of either a reduced Contingency Fee plus a Flat-Fee Retainer Agreement, or reduced Hourly Retainer and Contingency Fee Agreements.
+Our hybrid retainer agreements are a combination of either: (a) a reduced Contingency Fee PLUS a small Flat-Fee, or (b) a reduced Contingency Fee PLUS a reduced Hourly Rate.

-Under our hybrid contingency agreement, the client agrees to pay either a fee of $1,750 plus a percentage of the total recovery (usually 20 – 25%); or they pay an hourly rate of $250 per hour plus a percentage of the total recovery.
-Clients who select the hybrid fee agreement may pay an additional fee of $1,750 if an administrative charge is filed with the EEOC.
+Under our hybrid contingency agreement, the client agrees to pay either a fee of $2,500 plus a smaller percentage of the total gross recovery; or they pay a reduced hourly rate (usually $200 – $250 per hour) plus a smaller percentage of the total gross recovery.
+Clients who select the hybrid fee agreement may be required to pay an additional fee of $2,500 if an administrative charge is filed with the EEOC.